jbirddog/blue/README.md

 are pieced together in the `Makefile` to create executables should be a good place to start exploring.

 To use the non colorized version replace `./bin/btv` with `./bin/bnc`.

-## Opcodes

-Opcodes are defined in `b.inc` and are subject to change.

 ## Reading